 Uses: Particular good for paper making but is also used in making pallets, for building and for various types of board.

-At Keele : there are a few by the side of Keele Hall in compartment 27; a few between Keele Hall and the ring-road in compartment 26 and some in the plantations near the motorway.
+At Keele : a few between Keele Hall and the ring-road in square N9 and some in the plantations near the motorway.